learn-academy-2019-charlie/react-assessment-jmg3156/react.md

  //Googled Answer
+ A compenents dynamic data and determines the components behavior

  #### 8. What is the difference between component state and props?
 Your answer should include a short explanation of both.